 - Server Path to your script – You will need to specify the full server path directly to your script.
-You can find this on the 'Cron Settings' tab from the settings page, as shown below.
-If you can't find the 'Cron Settings' tab then you need to first enable scheduled sending.
-This is done by selecting the 'Yes, cron support is enabled option' shown in the image below.
+You can find this on the ‘Cron Settings’ tab from the settings page, as shown below.
+If you can’t find the ‘Cron Settings’ tab then you need to first enable scheduled sending.
+This is done by selecting the ‘Do You Want to Enable Cron Support?’ shown in the image below.

 Setting up cron to run the scheduling script.